The Road to the RAM National Circuit Finals Rodeo in Kissimmee

 The RAM National Circuit Finals Rodeo is hosted tournament-style.
 Each contestant who comes to Kissimmee will get the opportunity to compete in two preliminary rounds or performances.
 From there the top eight contestants advance to the semifinal round with all previous times and scores thrown out.
 Then, the top four will move on to the final round which turns into a sudden death competition that will determine the national circuit champion in each event.
 Sound intense?
 With each passing performance, the competition certainly heats up!

-Most contestants have one goal they are trying to achieve when they make it to the RAM National Circuit Finals Rodeo, and that is to WIN!
-The money that contestants win at the RNCFR now counts towards the PRCA WEATHER GUARD World Standings.
+Most contestants have one goal to achieve when they make it to the RAM National Circuit Finals Rodeo, and that is to WIN!
+The money that contestants win at the RAM NCFR now counts towards the RAM PRCA World Standings.
 Contestants come to Kissimmee vying for the $1 million in cash and prizes hoping to be the next to make history.

 We hope this helps explain the uniqueness of how contestants get to the RAM National Circuit Finals Rodeo a little bit more in depth.